Ralph of Domfront: Conflict with Byzantium

 In the spring of 1137, the Byzantine emperor John II Comnenus attacked Prince Leo I of Cilicia, defeated him and in the summer invaded Antioch.
 In August, Raymond did homage to the emperor.
 Ralph, knowing how the emperor had expelled the Latin churchmen from Cilicia, appealed to Innocent II for help.
 Raymond responded by putting him in prison and, according to a Muslim source, Ibn al-Qalanisi, plundering his house.
 In March 1138 Innocent published an encyclical directed at Latin Christians serving in the Byzantine army, threatening them with damnation if they participated in an attack on Antioch.

-In May 1138, John II returned to Antioch, where Ralph, released from prison, presided over the ceremony in the cathedral that marked the end of the Byzantine campaign.
+In May 1138, John II returned to Antioch, where Ralph, released from prison, presided over the ceremony in the cathedral of St. Peter that marked the end of the Byzantine campaign.
 His change of fortune was probably the result of the papal encyclical, since John required Innocent's assistance in building up an anti-Sicilian alliance.
 Before John left, Count Joscelin II of Edessa incited a riot of Franks in the city, but full warfare between Frank and Byzantine was avoided.